- Andrea Ellis-Bonk – Country Trails Elementary School

 - Alisa Lehmann – Howard B. Thomas Grade School

-- Kelly Peterson – Country Trails Elementary School
+- Desiree Moretti – Country Trails Elementary School

 Articulation is how the student makes the speech sounds.
 Errors in articulation may include: omission, substitution, distortion, addition, or incorrect sequencing of specific speech sounds.
 See chart for typical development of specific articulation sounds.
 If these errors affect the student’s intelligibility or clarity of the student’s speech in the educational environment, the Speech-Language Pathologist should be contacted.